 Why are recent presidents usually extraverted and low in agreeableness, but otherwise so mixed?
 Here’s my guess:

 How do we arrive at a spectrum of psychopathy?
-It’s the same equilibrium process.
-If there were no psychopaths, the first one to show up would probably manipulate everyone and have a thousand kids.
-As we get more psychopaths, everyone’s defenses go up, and the strategy becomes less useful.
+It’s another equilibrium process.
+If there were no psychopaths, maybe the first one to show up would manipulate everyone and have a thousand kids.
+As psychopaths became more common, everyone’s defenses go up, and the strategy becomes less useful.
 It’s not shocking that these traits might be useful in politics.

 All-blues might really be happier and healthier.
 If so, it could be a result of late modernity, or it might have always been true.
 Still, that doesn’t mean that evolution will favor all-blues, or that all-blues are “more successful”.